 The basemap on which the feature layer is drawn must use the Web Mercator Auxiliary Sphere projection (such as Esri default basemaps) to see improved drawing times.
 When the layer is added to basemaps with projections other than Web Mercator Auxiliary Sphere, the layer is loaded without optimization.

 Follow these steps to optimize drawing times for a line or polygon layer:

 - Open the hosted feature layer's details page.

 - Go to the Settings tab and scroll to the Optimize Layer Drawing section.

-- Check the box next to the layer you want optimized for drawing.
+- Check the box next to the layer you want optimized for drawing and click Update.

-The optimization process can take several minutes to complete.
-Editing is temporarily disabled on the layer until optimization completes.
+The optimization process can take several minutes.
+Editing is temporarily unavailable on the layer until optimization completes.

 Enable time settings

 If you have a hosted feature layer that records different information for the same location based on a date and time, you can enable time settings on layers in a hosted feature layer.
 Once time settings are configured and you add the hosted feature layer to a map, you can configure time settings on the map and see what happened at a specific time or visualize patterns and trends that emerge as the data changes over time.